 Photography by Tarik

 “The setting for the shoot took place at That Amazing Place.
 Nestled in the Essex countryside.
 Also known as ‘Hubbards Hall’, That Amazing Place was originally built in the 15th century as a monastery.
-Cosy and intimate, with breath-taking views from every window, stunning light floods into every room, perfect for gorgeous photographs, like capturing a couple in those moments that follow their wedding ceremony.”
+Cosy and intimate, with breath-taking views from every window, stunning light floods into every room, perfect for gorgeous photographs, like capturing a couple in those moments that follow their wedding ceremony.”“The leaf wall makes a fabulous backdrop and wow-factor focal point for any wedding ceremony or reception and would compliment most spaces.
+Packed full of luxurious leaves such as Monstera, palms and ferns with subtle touches of olive and ivy for texture and depth.
+The aisle is framed with vertical foliage runners with splashes of soft apricot and cream snapdragons.”

 “The focus is still all about the greens with the bridal bouquet, adding gorgeous lime green Viburnum Roseum’s along with the softest shade of pink Ranunculus finished with Kate Cullen silk ribbons.”